Buying and Selling a home in Beverly Hills is an exciting milestone, and here are 5 tools we found.

 The ability to network isn’t optional, it’s a required skill.
 But you don’t have to be an extrovert to succeed at networking.
 Sometimes introverts make the best networkers because they’re often better listeners and are more focused on quality conversations.

-If you need to brush up on your networking skills, here are few tips to keep in mind:
+If you need to brush up on your networking skills, here are a few tips to keep in mind:

 - Arrive Early At Networking Events – Being fashionably late may grant you some passing attention, but the most viable connections are forged by the early birds.